 What are Italian Frappe or Cioffe or Italian Bow Tie Cookies?

-Depending from where one’s Italian family originates, and what that family named them, they can be called: frappe, cioffe, cenci, chiacchiere, bugie, crostoli, galani and so many other names.
+Depending from which part of Italy one’s family originates, and what that family named them, they can be called:

 My immediate family calls them “cioff” (pronounced CHOFF) which means “bows” in the dialect we speak, but is just an abbreviated form of “cioffe”.
-They are usually made with some sort of liquor, like marsala or rum, but I’ve made them with good old Scotch whisky, so they’re like me: SCOTTISH-ITALIAN! ðŸ˜
+They are usually made with some sort of liquor, like marsala or rum, but I’ve made them with good old Scotch whisky, so they’re like me: SCOTTISH-ITALIAN! 😍

 Speaking of Scotland, I also grew up eating Shrove Tuesday pancakes (the day before Ash Wednesday).

-Frappe or cioffe are traditional Italian deep fried pastries which are usually made for Carnevale (just before lent), and at Christmas, but I grew up with my mother and aunts making them all year long.
+Frappe, or cioffe, are traditional Italian deep fried pastries which are usually made for Carnevale (just before lent), and at Christmas, but I grew up with my mother and aunts making them all year long.
 For example, they were always present at birthday celebrations.

 Everyone who tastes these light and crispy bow tie cookies just can’t stop after eating only one!
 The dough is similar to pasta dough in texture, rolled thinly, cut, shaped and then fried.
 Afterwards, they are often dusted in powdered sugar or decorated with icing and sprinkles.